benmanu/silverstripe-simple-styleguide/README.md

 The styleguide template can be overriden by including a `SimpleStyleguideController.ss` file in your themes `template/Layout/` directory.

-The `SimpleStyleguideController` class can be overriden using SilverStripes [extensions](https://docs.silverstripe.org/en/3.1/developer_guides/extending/extensions/) to either add new output functions, or modify the provided functions.
+The `SimpleStyleguideController` class can be overriden using SilverStripes [extensions](https://docs.silverstripe.org/en/3.1/developer_guides/extending/extensions/) to either add new output functions, or modify the provided functions, by using the `updateStyleguideData` extension hook.